This post may contain affiliate links.

-So you can imagine how excited I was when Casitas Tenorio started following me on Instagram and I realized the family own accommodations are located in rural Costa Rica- and they have entire houses for rent!
+So you can imagine how excited I was when Casitas Tenorio started following me on Instagram and I realized the family-owned accommodations are located in rural Costa Rica- and they have entire houses for rent!

-Donald and Pippa own a group of six small houses (casita means small house in Spanish) near the Tenorio volcano in the rural Costa Rican village of Bijagua- and their houses are the perfect place for families looking for an authentic Costa Rican travel experience.
+“Pip” Kelly owns a group of six small houses (casita means small house in Spanish) near the Tenorio volcano in the rural Costa Rican village of Bijagua- and the houses are the perfect place for families looking for an authentic Costa Rican travel experience.
 Our family got to visit them for two nights, and I want to tell you all about why we are head over heels in love with Casitas Tenorio.

 It’s super close to the famous Blue River (Rio Celeste) and the Tenorio Volcano National Park.
-It’s also a good day trip away from the Cano Negro Wildlife Reserve.
+It’s also a good day trip away from the Cano Negro Wildlife Reserve and the Miravalles Volcano.

-Arrival to the Casitas Tenorio- Costa Rica bed and breakfast is super easy- Pippa has plastered signs for kilometers, making it so easy to find.
+Arrival at the Casitas Tenorio- Costa Rica bed and breakfast is super easy– Pippa has plastered signs for kilometers, making it so easy to find.
 You’ll drive up to a homey reception area to be greeted by a friendly face.
-The open area reception is also the breakfast area, and there are rocking chairs set up for bird watching as you check in.
+The open area reception is also the breakfast area, and there are rocking chairs set up for bird watching as you check-in.

 Everything at Casitas Tenorio has a super homey touch, but I especially loved the painted rubber boots at the entrance and the hand-painted murals all over the houses and reception.

-Casitas Tenorio is owned by Donald and Pippa- bilingual parents, Costa Rican/Australian couple, and some of the nicest people you will ever meet.
+Casitas Tenorio is owned by Donald and Pippa, a Costa Rican/Australian couple and bilingual parents.
+They are some of the nicest people you will ever meet!
 They have two young daughters who love to share their toys and play with other kids- making this one of the absolute best places for families with children to stay.

 Accommodations At Casitas Tenorio- Costa Rica Bed and Breakfast

 Our spacious house had high ceilings, two bedrooms, and two bathrooms.
 The modern house had super cool exposed cement floors, exposed wood ceilings, and gorgeous bedding.
 The rainfall shower was beautifully tiled and had no door.
-The lavatories were super modern and the lights were dimmable.
-Ceiling fans kept everything cool for sleeping.
+We also had private bathrooms– they were super modern and the lights were dimmable.
+Though there wasn’t air conditioning available, ceiling fans kept everything cool for sleeping.